Values Clarification - Why Is It Important?

 If one of your core values is integrity (prioritising honesty and moral principles, a tendency to be truthful, keep promises, and uphold high ethical standards in your personal and professional life), how do you respond when your integrity is challenged?
 How crucial is it for you that others recognise your integrity?

 Different individuals may interpret and hold different standards for integrity so different people may challenge your integrity in various ways.
-Some may despise being accused of lying, cheating, stealing, breaking promises, betrayal, discrimination, harassment, conflict of interest, violating confidentiality, or ignoring personal responsibility.
+Some individuals with this value may despise being accused of lying, cheating, stealing, breaking promises, betrayal, discrimination, harassment, conflict of interest, violating confidentiality, or ignoring personal responsibility.

 If you ever felt accused (whether you directly were accused, or just indirectly perceived that someone was accusing you) of having low or no integrity how did/would you respond?
 Do you let it go immediately and ignore the accusation?
 Do you withdraw, avoiding the accusers?
 Do you fight it with anger or abrasiveness?
 Do you double down on proving your integrity beyond doubt?
 Maybe a combination of these reactions?